AGFOCERT can provide ISO 46001:2019 certifications.

+Water is a vital resource for life, but it is also a scarce and unevenly distributed one.
 While some parts of the world are ‘flush’ with freshwater, others face serious drought.
-What’s more, only a fraction of the world’s freshwater is available for us to use and drink, as the rest is in the sea or frozen in glaciers1) or snowfields.
+What’s more, only a fraction of the world’s freshwater is available for us to use and drink, as the rest is in the sea or frozen in glaciers or snowfields.
 As the world’s population continues to put pressure on this limited supply, being more efficient with what we have is our only solution.
 A new International Standard has just been published to help.